 Buy-to-Let Watch Episode 11 | The Rise of Expat and Foreign Investor Buy-to-let Mortgages In The UK

 According to HMRC data, overseas buyers accounted for 1.4% of UK property transactions in the year ending March 2023.
-While this may seem small, it represents a 20% increase from the previous year.
+Although this figure appears small, it marks a significant 20% increase compared to the previous year.
+This upward trend highlights the growing interest of international investors in the UK property market.

 Start Simple

-For advisers looking to venture into this buy-to-let, I would suggest getting to grips with Expats first, as there are fewer complications around areas such as language and identification.
+For advisers looking to venture into this buy-to-let, I would suggest getting to grips with Expats first, as there are fewer complications around language and identification.
 Some additional points to be aware of are:

 I suggest getting to grips with expats first